-Available in more than 100 cities worldwide, including London, Moscow and New York, Gett is Europe’s largest on-demand car service by revenue.
+Available in more than 100 cities worldwide, including London, Moscow, and New York, Gett is Europe’s largest on-demand car service by revenue.
 In London alone, nearly half of all cabs run on Gett.

 Initially, the Gett onboarding flow included a screen that asked users to submit their email and name, but it provided users with the option to skip that step and fill out the information at a later time.
 Using Mixpanel, Dor and his team measured how many new users were requesting cabs without ever providing their name and email address.
 They found that most users started to fill out the first field, and then skipped the whole section and requested a cab without sharing all of their information.

 Wanting to acquire more user information, but worried about a spike in onboarding drop off, Dor and his team decided to test making the fields mandatory before rolling them out to their greater user base.
 Using Mixpanel’s A/B testing features, they compared the onboarding conversions of optional field requirements against mandatory ones.
-It was soon clear that making the fields mandatory significantly reduced the amount of users who completed the process and were able to request cabs.
+It was soon clear that making the fields mandatory significantly reduced the number of users who completed the process and were able to request cabs.
 “Making a step mandatory is bound to reduce conversion, but we wanted to check to what extent.
 Mixpanel helped show us exactly what we’d be exchanging for more customer information, helping us to avoid developing something that would have caused a huge amount of drop off,” said Dor.

-To avoid this drop off spike, the team tried a different approach.
+To avoid this dropoff spike, the team tried a different approach.
 Instead of making the fields mandatory, they split them into two screens: one for the user’s email, and one for their name.
-Conducting an A/B test for this new flow revealed a very positive outcome, so they launched the split screen approach to all of their users.
+Conducting an A/B test for this new flow revealed a very positive outcome, so they launched the split-screen approach to all of their users.

 Dor Regev, Senior Product Manager at Gett